floriancourgey/blog/_posts/2018-11-07-create-jssp-dynamic-javascript-server-page-in-acc.md

 <!--more-->

+## Doc
+JSSP come from a custom implementation of the Java JSSP project, [description and docs here](http://jssp.sourceforge.net/jssp_description.html), based on multiple Java EE objects such as the [HttpServletRequest class](https://docs.oracle.com/javaee/1.4/api/javax/servlet/http/HttpServletRequest.html).
+Note: as it's a custom implementation, many documented methods are not available.

 ## Create a simple test page

 Create a JSSP in any JSSP folder.
 The JSSP name will define the URL: